 Understanding why your employment was terminated could help you identify certain areas of improvement and make it easier to search for a new career opportunity.

-2. Learn if there are other opportunities for you with this employer
+2. Learn if there are other opportunities

 If you were fired due to budget cuts or downsizing and are happy at your company, your employer may be able to offer you a role in a different department.
 Alternatively, you could inquire with your employer about other opportunities within the company.